sage-code/maj/alphabet.md

 * yjma	=> IPA:"iʒma" = "picture"
 * joka  => IPA:"ʒoka" = "game"

+**Affricate G**

+Letter "g" followed by vowel {a, e, y, o, u} is voiced post-alveolar affricate.
+This sound must be produced with the midle of your tongue relaxed on roof top and softly vibrated.
+Best IPA symbol for this sound is `d͡ʒ`.

+* gema	 => IPA:"d͡ʒema" = "money"

 **Modified: Q**

 In Maj, "Q" is used to create similar sound to Latvian "Č" = IPA:"tʃ".
 It sounds like "ch" in "chin" or "chicken" or "peach".
 This replace digraph "ch", thus making the Maj words shorter.